Top tips for Chows on choosing an owner...

 For more info on Chows try the following links...

 We get lots of questions about Bella and Bi-Bi from people we meet, many of whom have not seen a Chow before.
-Here are a few of the most common:
+Chows may look like cuddly teddy-bears, but they need a reassuring, positive upbringing from young to ensure you have a furry friend you can enjoy meeting new people with.

 Q. Where do Chows originate from?

 A. Chow Chows are one of the most ancient dog breeds, thought to be originally from Northern China where they guarded temples in China, Tibet and Mongolia.

 Q. That fur must take some grooming!

 A. Actually, we find Chows relatively easy to groom.
 They have a thick double coat that sheds in clumps rather than falling as individual hairs.
 Their thick coat means they resist dirt well and a good brush is normally all it takes to get a Chow clean again.

-Chows like to stay clean and they will clean their paws and wipe their chops after meals.
-Chows do not need regular bathing and indeed this can be detrimental to their skin as it can cause irritations and dryness.
+Chows like to stay clean and they will often clean their paws and wipe their chops after meals.
+Chows do not need frequent bathing and indeed this can be detrimental to their skin as it can cause irritations and dryness.

 Q. What's their temperament like?

 A. Chows are characteristically aloof and independent - we liken them to being almost cat-like in that respect.
-You have to earn their respect and they bond closely often to one 'top dog' in the family.
+You have to earn their respect and they can bond closely often to one 'top dog' in the family.
 At home they are generally placid and quiet, but they will bark to warn you of unusual noises or movement.
-None of our six Chows have ever barked away from the house (unless it's cat they've seen!)
+None of our six Chows have ever barked away from the house (unless it's a cat they've seen!)

 Q. Does she play 'fetch'?

 A. Chows do not do obedience!
-They are very difficult to train (but it's essential you do so) and generally we have never walk them off the lead unless it is an enclosed space.
+They are very difficult to train (but it's essential you get the basics down) and generally we have never walk them off the lead unless it is in an enclosed space.
 They live by the philosophy of 'if you throw it, you can fetch it too!'
-They do however like a good chase round the garden.
+They do however like a good chase round the garden and a bit of rough and tumble!

 Q. Are they friendly?